 And if you put importance on noticing and naming one’s feelings, caring for others, moving your body, and respecting our planet -- providing regular, play-based experiences to reinforce these goals... they will learn these things too.

-Your child's environment and the experiences this environment affords them shapes their learning timeline and motivates them to learn.
+Your child's environment and the experiences they have in these environments shape their learning timeline and motivates them.

 Interested, but still needing more encouragement to give child-lead learning a go?

 Here are six benefits of using child-led learning with your children:

 1. Your child is in charge.